MyTopSportsbooks Withdrawal Guide

 Signing up and depositing money with a sportsbook is easy.
 Withdrawing from a sportsbook and receiving the winnings you’ve accrued is where the process gets a little more complicated.
 MyTopSportsbooks brings you the most important things that you need to keep in mind regarding withdrawing your funds from your favorite bookies.

-There are also justifiable hurdles that can postpone withdrawals.
-As mentioned before, if you haven’t gone through the account verification process before your first withdrawal, you will be required to send documents verifying your identity before you can get your money out.
+There are justifiable hurdles that can postpone withdrawals.
+If you haven’t gone through the account verification process before withdrawing from a sportsbook, you will be required to send documents verifying your identity before you can get your money out.
 This can delay your ability to put in a withdrawal request by up to 72 hours.
-The process is long, but a necessary step sportsbooks take to ween out any potential fraudsters.
+The process is long, but it is a necessary step sportsbooks take to weed out any potential fraudsters.

 You may also need to provide documentation with your billing information on it, such as a utility bill or bank statement.
 If you choose to deposit by credit card, you’ll need to send a photo of both the front and back of the card, and possibly fill out a credit card verification form as well.

 Methods for providing these documents will vary by the sportsbook.
 Some will require you to email images to their verification department.
 Others may have the option to upload documents directly to the website.

 Because of how long verification takes, it’s important to pay attention to everything a given sportsbook needs to meet their guidelines.
 There’s nothing more frustrating than finding out that you also need to send a picture of you holding your ID after you’ve already been waiting for 48 hours.
 If you need assistance with sending verification documents, make use of your sportsbooks’ customer service.
 Many sportsbooks have 24/7 customer service, and you can contact them either by email, phone call or over web chat.